About Us

 A Lifelong Passion Project

-Visitors to Coastal Wilds can look forward to hands-on and up-close encounters with our animal ambassadors, creating memorable moments while our knowledgeable educators share insights about each species.
-Our mission is to not only showcase the beauty of these incredible creatures but also to instill a sense of responsibility and empowerment in our guests to make a positive impact on the environment.
+Visitors to Coastal Wilds can look forward to hands-on, up-close encounters with our animal ambassadors, creating memorable moments while our knowledgeable educators share insights about each species.
+We aim not only to showcase the beauty of these incredible creatures, but also to instill a sense of responsibility and empowerment in our guests to make a positive impact on the environment.

 Meet The Crew